 - Apply sunscreen 15 minutes before sun exposure.

-- Try to limit time in the sun between 10 a.m. and 2 p.m., when rays are most intense.
+- Try to limit time in the sun between 10 a.m. and 2 p.m., when rays are most intense

 - Avoid oxybenzone, which can penetrate the skin, cause allergic skin reactions, and may disrupt hormones.
 Oxybenzone is also one of our Toxic Ten chemicals to avoid in skincare products.

 - Watch out for vitamin A (in the form of retinol, retinyl palmitate, Alpha Hydroxy Acid).
 This anti-aging ingredient can increase your skin’s sensitivity to the sun and the possibility of a burn.